Master's in Kinesiology - Sport and Exercise Psychology

-Sport and Exercise Psychology (SEP) integrates theory, research, and practice.
-This program includes the study of cognitive, emotional, psychophysiological, and social factors that influence sport and exercise behaviors as well as the effects of physical activity on psychological factors.
-Graduate students in SEP typically come from Kinesiology or Psychology undergraduate programs and come to UNCG to learn how to enhance human development and functioning by acquiring cutting edge knowledge in the area of SEP.
+The Master’s in Kinesiology-Sport and Exercise Psychology Program at UNCG integrates theory, research, and practice.
+This program includes the study of cognitive, emotional, psychophysiological, and social factors that influence sport and exercise behaviors.
+Students will also learn the effects of physical activity on psychological factors.
+Graduate students in SEP typically come from kinesiology or psychology undergraduate programs and come to UNCG to learn how to enhance human development and functioning by acquiring cutting-edge knowledge in the area of SEP.

-The M.S. degree with a concentration in SEP is intended for individuals who wish to gain an advanced knowledge base in sport and exercise psychology.
+The master’s degree with a concentration in SEP is for individuals who wish to gain an advanced knowledge base in sport and exercise psychology.

-• Our focus on interdisciplinary education and hands-on clinical experience, combined with our diverse, dynamic programs ensure our students are well-prepared for post-graduate life.
+The Master’s in Kinesiology-Sport and Exercise Psychology (SEP) Program is focused on interdisciplinary education and hands-on clinical experience.
+This is combined with our diverse, dynamic programs to ensure students are well-prepared for post-graduate life.
+The program is nationally recognized:

-• Applied Sport Psychology: 36-credit coursework-only; prepares you to sit for the Certified Mental Performance Consultant (CMPC) exam offered by the Association for Applied Sport Psychology (AASP).
-In this program, you will take AASP-required graduate-level courses and will have the opportunity to obtain hours of mentored experience required for the CMPC.
+• Applied Sport Psychology: 36 credit hours, coursework-only; prepares you to sit for the Certified Mental Performance Consultant (CMPC) exam offered by the Association for Applied Sport Psychology (AASP).
+In this program, you’ll take AASP-required graduate-level courses and have the opportunity to obtain the hours of mentored experience required for the CMPC.

-• Sport & Exercise Psychology, Course-Work Only: 30-credit coursework-only; Students in this program have the opportunity to take SEP courses and other electives suited to your particular career interests.
+• Sport & Exercise Psychology, Coursework-Only: 30 credit hours, coursework-only, online; students in this program have the opportunity to take SEP courses and other electives suited to your particular career interests.

-• Sport & Exercise Psychology, Thesis: 36-credit thesis; prepares you for doctoral-level study at a research-focused university.
-In this program, you will take courses focused on SEP content, research methods and statistics, and other electives suited to your particular research interests.
-You will also typically work with an advisor with similar research interests.
+• Sport & Exercise Psychology, Thesis: 36 credit hours, with thesis; prepares you for doctoral-level study at a research-focused university.
+In this program, you’ll take courses focused on SEP content, research methods and statistics, and other electives suited to your particular research interests.
+You’ll also typically work with an advisor with similar research interests.

 TrackDeliveryCredit HoursIntegrated ExperienceFocusFaculty Advisors

-Sport and Exercise Psychology (thesis)in person36research studyDevelop research skills in a focused area of interestJennifer Etnier, Erin Reifsteck, Jaclyn Maher, Eric Drollette, Derek Monroe
+Sport and Exercise Psychology (thesis)In person36Research studyDevelop research skills in a focused area of interestJennifer Etnier, Erin Reifsteck, Jaclyn Maher, Eric Drollette

-Sport and Exercise Psychology (coursework)online30comprehensive examApply psychosocial theories and skills to a variety of kinesiology-related professionsErin Reifsteck
+Sport and Exercise Psychology (coursework)Online30Comprehensive examApply psychosocial theories and skills to a variety of kinesiology-related professionsDonna Duffy

 Comparisons between the three Sport and Exercise Psychology programs offered at UNCG.